eCommerce: Market Analysis

 Fast Fashion Creates Jobs, But...

 One advantage of outsourcing labor to developing countries is that garment factories often offer safer job alternatives than farming or prostitution.
 China exemplifies a country that utilized cheap labor to significantly reduce its poverty rate between 1981 and 2010.
 Now, after decades of producing goods for the West, Chinese businesses are launching their own products, tailored to Western tastes.
-Shein serves as an example for this dynamic, with its heavy social media marketing and real-time demand monitoring model to redefine its production model as a form of "ultra-fast" fashion.
+Shein again serves as an example of this dynamic, with its heavy social media marketing and real-time demand monitoring model to redefine its production model as a form of "ultra-fast" fashion.

 On the other hand, fast fashion's affordability often comes at the expense of garment industry workers, who work for wages below the poverty line.
 In many cases, safety conditions are insufficient, and allegations of child labor are not uncommon.